-Sunrise; amber; bracing; Area of Outstanding Natural Beauty - the Suffolk coast is special.
+The Suffolk coast is special.
 For geologists, cliff exposures are witnesses of time and beaches are evidence of process.
+Always check tide times when visiting the coast.

 Modern visitors walk by 700 000 year old dark-coloured muds containing flint flakes made by earlier humans.
 Glacial boulder clay at the top of the cliff shows that a major Ice Age separated the two sets of humans.